SchweizerischeBundesbahnen/scion-workbench/docs/site/howto/how-to-provide-not-found-page.md

 ## [SCION Workbench][menu-home] > [How To Guides][menu-how-to] > View

-The workbench displays a "Not Found Page" if no route matches the requested URL.
+The workbench displays a "Not Found" page if no route matches the requested URL.
 This happens when navigating to a route that does not exist or when loading the application, and the routes have changed since the last use.

-The built-in "Not Found Page" can be replaced, e.g., to localize the page, as follows:
+The built-in "Not Found" page can be replaced, e.g., to localize the page, as follows:

 ```ts
 import {bootstrapApplication} from '@angular/platform-browser';